haskell/ghcup-hs/docs/dev.md

    The major changes here were switching `hpath` library out for `filepath`/`directory` (sadly) and introducing a non-unix way of handling processes via the `process` library.
 It also introduced considerable amounts of CPP wrt file handling, installation etc.

+# Releasing

+1. Update version in `ghcup.cabal` and `boostrap-haskell` (`ghver` variable at the top of the script)

+2. Update `GHCup.Version` module. `ghcupURL` must only be updated if we change the `GHCupInfo` type or the YAML representation of it.
+The version of the YAML represents the change increments. `ghcUpVer` is the current application version, read from `ghcup.cabal`.

+3. Add ChangeLog entry

+4. Add/fix downloads in `ghcup-<ver>.yaml` (under `data/metadata`), then verify with `ghcup-gen check -f ghcup-<ver>.yaml` and possibly (example only) `ghcup-gen check-tarballs -f ghcup-<ver>.yaml -u 'ghc-8.10.7'`.
+Generally, new GHC/cabal/stack/hls versions are only added to the latest yaml file.
+New GHCup versions are added to all (great care must be taken here to not break the parser... e.g. ARM platforms don't parse in all older formats).

+5. Commit and git push with tag.
+Wait for tests to succeed and release artifacts to build.

+6. Download release artifacts and upload them `downloads.haskell.org/ghcup` along with checksum files (`sha256sum --tag * > SHA256SUMS && gpg --detach-sign -u <your-email> SHA256SUMS`)

+7. Add ghcup release artifacts to ALL yaml files (see point 4.)

+8. Upload the final `ghcup-<ver>.yaml` to `webhost.haskell.org/ghcup/data/`.

+9. Update `bootstrap-haskell` and `bootstrap-haskell.ps1` to `webhost.haskell.org/ghcup/sh/`

+10. Update the ghcup symlinks at `downloads.haskell.org/ghcup`